Skip to main content

 How it works

 On first run, Gump generates an anonymous UUID stored in ~/.gump/anonymous_id.
-This ID has no link to your identity, email, or GitHub account.
-The first run displays a clear message explaining telemetry and creates the ID, but does not send any data.
-This gives you time to opt out before anything is transmitted.
-Subsequent runs send metrics asynchronously (best-effort, 5 second timeout — a failed send doesn’t affect your run).
+The first run displays a message and does not send data.
+Subsequent runs send metrics asynchronously (best-effort, 5 second timeout).

 Opt out